mullvad/mullvadvpn-app/docs/security.md

 This state is active from when the app decides to create a VPN tunnel, until said tunnel has been established and verified to work.
 Then it transitions to the [connected] state.

-In this state, network traffic to and from the IP and port that the VPN tunnel is established towards is allowed.
-Meaning the IP of the VPN relay server and the selected OpenVPN or WireGuard port.
-In the case where a bridge/proxy is used this IP/port combo becomes the IP of the bridge and the port of the used proxying service on said bridge.
+In this state, network traffic to the IP+port+protocol combination used for the first hop of the VPN tunnel is allowed on all interfaces, together with responses to this outgoing traffic.
+First hop means the bridge server if one is used, otherwise the VPN server directly.
+Examples:
+1. No bridge is used and the tunnel protocol is OpenVPN trying to connect with UDP to a VPN server at IP `a.b.c.d` port `1301` - Allow traffic to `a.b.c.d:1301/UDP` and incoming matching traffic.
+1. Connecting to the same VPN server, but via a bridge.
+The bridge is at IP `e.f.g.h` and the proxy service listens on TCP port `443` - Allow traffic to `e.f.g.h:443/TCP` and incoming matching traffic.
+Do not allow any direct communication with the VPN server.

 If connecting via WireGuard, this state allows ICMP packets to and from the in-tunnel IPs (both v4 and v6) of the relay server the app is currently connecting to.
 That means the private